biqute/qtics/README.md

 Qinst is a collection of tools designed to facilitate the instrumentation of the [BiQuTe Cryogenic Laboratory](https://biqute.unimib.it/research/cryogenic-lab).
-The package provides utilities for handling various aspects of instrumentation within the lab environment.

 In the experiments folder, some experiments are provided as examples, along with various helpers.